 They usually cost £219, but we've found them on sale for £139.

 We like: Well built

 We Don't Like: Expensive compared with some rivals

-Usually retailing for around £229, these Bose earbuds are now available on Amazon for £179.
+Usually retailing for around £229, these Bose earbuds are now available for £199.

 On-ear headphones sit on top of your ears, while over-ear headphones surround and cup your ears.
 This makes on-ear headphones more compact, while over-ear headphones can be more comfortable for longer listening sessions.